Introduction

 Start with the Perimeter

-Begin by digging the corner post holes first.
-These will serve as reference points for the rest of the holes.
+Begin by excavating the corner post holes first, as these will serve as reference points for the remaining holes.

 -